 Selling expenses consist of professional fees related to preparation for the commercialization of setmelanotide, as well as salaries and related benefits for commercial employees, including stock-based compensation.
-As we accelerate our preparation for commercialization and start to market setmelanotide and as we explore new collaborations to develop and commercialize setmelanotide, we anticipate that these expenses will materially increase.
+As we implement and execute our commercialization plans and start to market setmelanotide and as we explore new collaborations to develop and commercialize setmelanotide, we anticipate that these expenses will materially increase.

 General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, relating to our full-time employees not involved in R&D or commercial activities.
-Other significant costs include rent, legal fees relating to patent and corporate matters and fees for accounting and consulting services.
+Other significant costs include rent, legal fees relating to patent and corporate matters and fees for accounting, tax and consulting services.